Are you struggling to convert potential leads into paying customers?

 Most businesses struggle with converting potential leads into paying customers.
 Social proof has the power to dramatically increase those conversions if used in the right way.

 In this article, we are going to look at social proof definition, how to use social proof in marketing effectively and the best social proof examples from well-known brands.

 Social proof or informational social influence is the positive impact generated when people figure out that "everybody is doing that, why shouldn't I?"

 According to Professor Robert Cialdini, people are more likely to act if they see others have already.

-The concept is old, but as the accessibility of the internet has enhanced, social proof has become today's shape.
+The concept is old, but as the accessibility of the internet has enhanced, social proofing has become today's shape.

 Social proof is a highly influential factor in the decision-making process.
 Especially when people are uncertain about an outcome, they make decisions according to the experience and actions of others.